wangtianxia-sjtu/SE100-Homework/README.md

 Homework2: A technical report about native, web, and hybrid app.

 Homework3: A simple Vue.js project (todo list), involving different domains of technical stack.
+Deployment can be accessed at [here](https://wangtianxia-sjtu.github.io/SE100-Homework/#/).

 Usage: